Greenacre - North

 Greenacre - North hosts a young demographic, positioning it in the bottom quartile nationwide

-Greenacre - North's median age is 34 years, which is lower than Greater Sydney's average of 37 years and Australia's average of 38 years.
+Greenacre - North's median age is 34 years, which is lower than Greater Sydney's average of 37 years and considerably younger than Australia's median age of 38 years.
 Compared to Greater Sydney, Greenacre - North has a higher proportion of residents aged 5-14 (15.1%) but fewer residents aged 25-34 (12.5%).
-Between the 2021 Census and now, the population aged 15-24 has grown from 14.7% to 16.0%, while the proportion of those aged 5-14 has declined from 15.7% to 15.1%.
-By 2041, significant demographic changes are forecast for Greenacre - North.
-The 75-84 age group is projected to grow by 80%, adding 590 residents to reach a total of 1,328 residents.
+Between the censuses of 2021 and 2026, the population aged 15 to 24 increased from 14.7% to 16.0%, while the proportion of those aged 5 to 14 decreased from 15.7% to 15.1%.
+By 2041, significant demographic changes are projected for Greenacre - North.
+The 75 to 84 age group is expected to grow by 80%, adding 590 residents and reaching a total of 1,328.
 Residents aged 65 and above will drive 66% of population growth, indicating demographic aging trends.
-Conversely, population declines are projected for the 5-14 age group and the 0-4 age group.
+Conversely, population declines are projected for the 5 to 14 age group and the 0 to 4 age group.

 Frequently Asked Questions - Age